 Alfred State College - ACES News

 Alfred State College employees once again participated in the annual Take Our Daughters and Sons to Work® Day in April.
-This event is open to employees' children, grandchildren, grandsons, nieces, and nephews between the ages of nine and 15.
+This event is open to employees’ children, grandchildren, nieces, and nephews between the ages of nine and 15; this year, 25 children participated.